DeBrincat scores twice as US routs Denmark 7-1 at worlds

 Patrick Kane added three assists; Jack Eichel had a goal and an assist; and Frank Vatrano, Clayton Keller, Chris Kreider and Dylan Larkin scored a goal apiece.
 Goalie Cory Schneider made 21 saves for his third victory this tournament.

 Russia beat Latvia 3-1 in Bratislava and leads Group B with a 5-0-0-0 record.
-In later games, it’s Canada vs. Germany, Italy vs. Norway, Britain vs. Slovakia and Sweden vs. Switzerland
+Canada beat Germany 8-1 for its fourth straight win, and Norway beat Italy 7-1.
+In the late games, it’s Britain vs. Slovakia and Sweden vs. Switzerland

+The Americans improved to 6-0-1-1 against Denmark, jumping to a 4-0 lead after the first period.